The Rules of Special collections reading room

 Working in the special collections reading room

-The special collections reading room is used to study resources in the Library’s most valuable collections.
+The special collections reading room is used to study the most valuable collections of the Library.

 To gain access, visitors must:

 - Present a valid National Library card.
-National Library cards can be requested from the Rotunda information desk, present a photo ID
+National Library cards can be requested from the Rotunda information desk, present a ID or passport.

 - Agree to follow the rules of the special collections reading room (details below).